janwww/motion-instructor/README.md

 and we use the official C# wrapper to connect it to Unity.
 We rely on Microsoft’s
 [Holographic Remoting Player](https://docs.microsoft.com/en-us/windows/mixed-reality/develop/platform-capabilities-and-apis/holographic-remoting-player)
-to display content on the Hololens 2 which is being run and rendered on a separate computer.
+to display content on the HoloLens 2 which is being run and rendered on a separate computer.

 ### Learning Motion in MR